Comparing LigoLab Informatics Platform with Legacy Laboratory Information System Software

 It’s also important to note that neither the tags nor the workflow actions will stop the specimen from continuing to the next step in the lab workflow (grossing, histology, etc.).
 For instance, if there’s a workflow action that’s been added to the case to alert users that there is a missing patient demographic in the report, the case will continue through processing and the pathologist’s diagnosis, but then be held in the workflow action queue until the patient demographic issue is resolved.
-Once resolved, the PDF report would be then re-generated to include the missing info and then distributed.
+Once resolved, the PDF report would then be re-generated to include the missing info and then distributed.

 Lab Workflow: Specimen Tracking

 Additionally, LigoLab gives the user the ability to create real-time reports and dashboards that track laboratory productivity metrics and identify bottlenecks.
-With LigoLab, lab managers can easily track and dissect the data to get a true read on the lab’s productivity at both a high and granular level, no matter which stage of the lab workflow is being highlighted.
+With LigoLab, lab managers can easily track and dissect the data to get a true read on the lab’s productivity at both a high level and a granular level, no matter which stage of the lab workflow is being highlighted.

-LIS Report Customization
+LIS System Report Customization

-LigoLab’s comprehensive bundle of LIS features includes flexible lab report customization capabilities.
+LigoLab’s comprehensive bundle of LIS software features includes flexible lab report customization capabilities.
 The driving force behind this functionality is a report-building template engine that gives LigoLab customers the ability to fully customize lab reports based on the client’s preferences, with no added cost.

 “The report customization options with LigoLab are simply much more robust.”

-“With the legacy system, the report templates were very basic and they didn’t vary from client to client.
+“With the legacy LIS system, the report templates were very basic and they didn’t vary from client to client.
 They were made up mostly of free text and included a default location for a customer’s logo.”

-LIS Ease of Navigation
+LIS System and Ease of Navigation

 With legacy LIS systems, these two modules are inherently separate and can’t be active at the same time.